Sunday, November 10, 2024

 Elections are like the tide: they rise and recede, ebb and flow.
 The ancients who studied such things unencumbered by the noise of electronic media and vicissitudes of modern life tell us that light is the other side of dark.
 We have reached a dark place.

 This is inevitable before the light.
 Keep the faith.
 Take a walk in the woods.
 Keep the light shining within.
-A resistance is forming in the air.
+A resistance is forming.

 Wednesday, October 16, 2024